Vovan675/Solis/README.md

 ### Geometry streaming

 Meshlet data streams in on demand: the GPU asks for what it needs while traversing the LOD hierarchy, the CPU uploads it, and groups that haven't been used in a while get evicted.
 A coarse root group per mesh stays pinned as a fallback, so the scene always renders even when finer detail hasn't streamed in yet.
-This is how the engine handles scenes larger than VRAM - for example, 25 copies of the 70 GB NVIDIA Zorah scene packed into one world, streaming in and out as the camera moves.
+This is how the engine handles scenes far larger than VRAM.
+One copy of NVIDIA's Zorah scene is ~10 GB as glTF and ~70 GB once baked into meshlets and LODs - the engine packs 25 copies into a single world and renders it using up to 1 GB of VRAM, streaming the rest in and out as the camera moves.

 ![Zorah streaming](.github/images/zorah-streaming.png)